 The perfect peaceful antidote to Bodrum’s bustling centre, Gümüslük is a popular stop-and-drop spot with spectacular sea views – the bay also features an open-air market selling food and souvenirs.
 Whilst here you must try lokma with orange, a small crispy fried dough ball dipped in syrup.
 Tasty!

 For a full meal try ‘Limon’ with its magical garden and perfect sunset views.
 Then maybe continue your day with a boat trip to nearby islands?
-Gümüslük is out best tip for a day chillin’!
+Gümüslük is our best tip for a day relaxing and soaking in the atmosphere.

 The Bodrum Amphitheatre is yet another slice of history credited to the reign of King Mausolus, although it wasn’t completed until the Roman era.
 This well-preserved structure has 13,000 seats and is one of Bodrum’s most important historical sites.
 The theatre is only a short bus ride from Bodrum and is free to enter with a self-guided tour element.
 On select nights there are also ballet and music shows.